dirtsimple/php-server/README.md

 If your container isn't restarted often enough to ensure timely certificate renewals, you can set `USE_CRON=true`, and an automatic renewal attempt will also happen on the first of each month at approximately 5am UTC.

 (Note: certbot uses the "webroot" method of authentication, so the document root of `DOMAIN` **must** be the server's default document root (i.e. `$CODE_BASE/$PUBLIC_DIR`), or else certificate authentication will fail.
-Once a certificate has been requested, the default document root directory must remain the same for all future renewals.)
+Once a certificate has been requested, the default document root directory must remain the same for all future renewals.
+Also note that the `.well-known` directory under the webroot should *not* be made inaccessible to the webserver; i.e., it needs to be `NGINX_READABLE`, at least.)

 ### Adding Extensions